RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Certificates issued to users, in accordance with NIST SP 800-157, supporting authentication, but not digital signature, where the corresponding private key is not stored on a PIV Card, may contain either id-fpki-common-derived-pivAuth-hardware or id-fpki-common-derived-pivAuth as appropriate.
 The id-fpki-common-piv-contentSigning policy shall only be asserted in certificates issued to devices that sign PIV data objects in accordance with \[FIPS 201\] or \[SP 800-157\].

+Certificates issued to users supporting authentication where the private key is stored on a Common PIV-I credential and requires user authentication shall contain id-fpki-common-pivi-authentication.
+Certificates issued to users supporting authentication where the private key is stored on a Common PIV-I credential and can be used without user authentication shall contain id-fpki-common-pivi-cardAuth.
+The id-fpki-common-pivi-contentSigning policy shall only be asserted in certificates issued to devices that sign Common PIV-I credential data objects.

+The requirements associated with id-fpki-common-pivi-authentication and id-fpki-common-pivi-cardAuth are identical to id-fpki-common-authentication and id-fpki-common-cardAuth, respectively, with the exception of the need for a NACI and associated favorable adjudication.
+For additional comparisons, see Appendix A.

-The requirements associated with id-fpki-common-piv-contentSigning are identical to id-fpki-common-devices Hardware except where specifically noted in the text.
+The requirements associated with id-fpki-common-piv-contentSigning and id-fpki-common-pivi-contentSigning are identical to id-fpki-common-devices
+Hardware, except where specifically noted in the text.

 ## PKI Participants